 Mean Time To Repair vs Mean Time To Recovery

-There are several commonly used terms for the acronym “MTTR.”
-The two most common are “mean time to repair” (discussed above) and “mean time to recovery.”
+The acronym MTTR has A LOT of different meanings.
+The two most relevant for our discussion are “mean time to repair” (discussed above) and “mean time to recovery.”

 Mean Time To Recovery is a measure of the time between the point at which the failure is first discovered until the point at which the equipment returns to operation.
-So, in addition to repair time, testing period, and return to normal operating condition, it captures failure notification time and diagnosis.
+So, in addition to repair time, testing period, and return to normal operating condition, it captures failure notification time.

 Although both terms are often used interchangeably, the need for distinction becomes important in the context of Service Level Agreements (SLAs) and maintenance contracts.